 Little Saints Academy

-Pre-Kindergarten at St. Peter School is an early childhood education program that seeks to lay a solid educational foundation for children with a double focus on early spiritual development and kindergarten readiness.
-Classes composed of three and four year old children who are carefully prepared for kindergarten through simple instructional methods and concepts.
-Children are further introduced to a life of prayer and begin learning about the Mass each week.
-Our daily schedule features a variety of learning activities that is age level appropriate, entertaining, and nurturing.
+The Little Saints Preschool at St. Peter School is an early childhood education program that seeks to lay a solid educational foundation for children through spiritual development and kindergarten readiness.
+We carefully prepare classes of children (ages 3-4) for a full set of skills and knowledge in order to have a seamless transition to kindergarten.
+Additionally, children learn the value a life of prayer and begin learning about the Mass each week.
+Our daily schedule features a variety of learning activities that are age level appropriate, entertaining, and nurturing.
+Click here to watch our slideshow presentation on the value and benefits of our Little Saints Preschool.

-- Caring teachers who love and serve God
+- Caring, experienced, and well-qualified preschool teachers who love and serve God daily

 - Age appropriate academic instruction